- Digital transformation

 At the second session of the evalink Online Conference, we covered vital questions around the trend towards integrated security solutions in the security industry: What does "integrated security solution" mean?
-What role do integrated solutions play for the security industry?
+What role do integrated solutions play in the security industry?
 How can security professionals break down the silos of isolated systems to provide integral protection concepts by networking systems?

 As an expert for cloud-based video management systems at Eagle Eye Networks DACH, Malte Hollung joined the conference with Gian-Paolo Monti, Head of Security Services at Swiss Denner AG.
-They both enriched the panel led by Peter Monte and Lukas Kaiser, CEO and CPO of Sitasys, and moderated by Wolfgang Wüst, an expert in strategic security consulting.
+They enriched the panel led by Peter Monte and Lukas Kaiser, CEO and CPO of Sitasys, and moderated by Wolfgang Wüst, an expert in strategic security consulting.

 What do security professionals expect from modern security systems?

-Since the time factor plays a decisive role, especially in the security industry, systems are needed that reliably provide the relevant information.
+Since the time factor plays a decisive role, especially in the security industry, systems are needed that reliably provide relevant information.
 Using Denner as an example, Gian-Paolo Monti explained that a lot of information has to be available centrally in real-time to forward alarms quickly and bundled to precisely those who need it in an emergency such as a shop robbery.
 Because a security team is often made up of many key people with different security levels, it is also essential that such a system is user-friendly and as simple as possible so that everyone who has to operate it understands what needs to be done.

 What do customers expect from modern security systems?